Fracking: Environmental effects

+The lifecycle greenhouse gas emissions of shale oil are 21%-47% higher than those of conventional oil, while emissions from unconventional gas are from 6% lower to 43% higher than the emissions of conventional gas.

 Hydraulic fracturing uses between 1.2 and 3.5 e6USgal of water per well, with large projects using up to 5 e6USgal.
 Additional water is used when wells are refractured.
 An average well requires 3 to 8 e6USgal of water over its lifetime.
 According to the Oxford Institute for Energy Studies, greater volumes of fracturing fluids are required in Europe, where the shale depths average 1.5 times greater than in the U.S. Surface water may be contaminated through spillage and improperly built and maintained waste pits, and ground water can be contaminated if the fluid is able to escape the formation being fractured (through, for example, abandoned wells, fractures, and faults) or by produced water (the returning fluids, which also contain dissolved constituents such as minerals and brine waters).
 The possibility of groundwater contamination from brine and fracturing fluid leakage through old abandoned wells is low.
 Produced water is managed by underground injection, municipal and commercial wastewater treatment and discharge, self-contained systems at well sites or fields, and recycling to fracture future wells.
 Typically less than half of the produced water used to fracture the formation is recovered.

-In the United States there is over 12 million acres that are being used for fossil fuels.
+In the United States over 12 million acres are being used for fossil fuels.
+This is equivalent of six Yellowstone National Parks.
 About 3.6 ha of land is needed per each drill pad for surface installations.
-This is equivalent of six Yellowstone National Parks.
 Well pad and supporting structure construction significantly fragments landscapes which likely has negative effects on wildlife.
 These sites need to be remediated after wells are exhausted.
 Research indicates that effects on ecosystem services costs (i.e., those processes that the natural world provides to humanity) has reached over $250 million per year in the U.S. Each well pad (in average 10 wells per pad) needs during preparatory and hydraulic fracturing process about 800 to 2,500 days of noisy activity, which affect both residents and local wildlife.
 In addition, noise is created by continuous truck traffic (sand, etc.) needed in hydraulic fracturing.
 Research is underway to determine if human health has been affected by air and water pollution, and rigorous following of safety procedures and regulation is required to avoid harm and to manage the risk of accidents that could cause harm.